peter88213/novelyst_matrix/docs/index.md

 The [novelyst](https://peter88213.github.io/novelyst/) Python program helps authors organize novels.

-*novelyst_matrix* is a plugin providing a book/series matrix manager.
+*novelyst_matrix* is a plugin providing a scene relationship matrix.

 ![Screenshot](Screenshots/screen01.png)

 ## Features

-- Show a tree with series and books.
-- Each book can stand alone, or belong to a series.
-- Show book/series title and desctiption.
-- Load the selected book into novelyst by double-click.
+- Display scene relationships to characters, locations, items, and arcs with a spreadsheet-like matrix.
-- Handle multiple matrixs, represented by XML files with the extension *.pwc*.
+- Add/Remove relationships by klicking on the nodes.

 ## Requirements